The Wonderpass (opened in 2016)

 We hope you can pay the Wonderpass a visit and check it out for yourself.
 We’re confident you’ll love it.

-Please note, overnight gating of the Wonderpass will mean that it is locked each night between 20:30 and 6:00.
+Please note, overnight gating of the Wonderpass means that it is locked each night between 20:30 and 6:00.

 Time Lapse and Public Interviews